Ingenuity (helicopter): Flight 72 accident

 On 18 January 2024 during the landing of flight 72, a rotor blade broke off and other blade tips were damaged, resulting in Ingenuitys permanent grounding.
 The accident is believed to have resulted from an autonomous navigation error in a mostly featureless area of sand dunes, which offered few points of reference.
 JPL said such problems may be avoided in the future with an established GPS system on Mars.

 In the days after its accident, Ingenuity remained responsive to signals from JPL, which commanded a low-speed rotation of the rotors to show their shadows at different angles.
 The helicopter photographed the shadows, which revealed that one of the blades was entirely missing.
 On 26 February 2024, NASA released images from Perseverance, which had driven to within 450 m of Ingenuity, showing the blade lying on the sand roughly 15 m from the body of the helicopter; another image shows Ingenuity sitting upright, without the blade.

 Engineers from JPL and AeroVironment concluded that the inability of Ingenuity's navigation system to provide accurate data during the flight likely caused problems that ended the mission.
 The helicopter's vision navigation system was designed to track textured surface features using a downward-looking camera.
 This capability successfully carried out Ingenuity's first five flights and dozens more, but on flight 72 the helicopter was in a region of Jezero Crater filled with steep, relatively featureless sand ripples.

 The navigation system was designed to provide velocity estimates that would enable the helicopter to land within a small range of vertical and horizontal velocities.
 Data from flight 72 showed that, around 20 seconds after takeoff, the navigation system could not find enough surface features to track.
 Photographs taken after the flight indicated the navigation errors created high horizontal velocities at touchdown.
 In the most likely scenario, the hard impact on the sand ripple's slope caused Ingenuity to pitch and roll.
-The rapid attitude change resulted in loads on the fast-rotating rotor blades beyond their design limits, snapping all four of them off at their weakest point—about a third of the way from the tip.
+The sudden tilting resulted in loads on the fast-rotating rotor blades beyond their design limits, snapping all four of them off at their weakest point—about a third of the way from the tip.
 The damaged blades caused excessive vibration in the rotor system, ripping the remainder of one blade from its root and generating an excessive power demand that resulted in the temporary loss of communications.